-Physical risk: Increasing severity of extreme weather disasters Projected financial impact by scenario Losses incurred from disaster response costs and business Potential shutdowns as a result of direct damage to facilities and 4°C 1.5°C disruption of logistics networks stemming from floods and storm impact Large surges.
-Large We have a business continuity plan (BCP) in place to prepare for disasters.
+Physical risk: Increasing severity of extreme weather disasters Losses incurred from disaster response costs and business Projected financial impact by scenario Potential shutdowns as a result of direct damage to facilities and 4°C 1.5°C impact disruption of logistics networks stemming from floods and storm surges.
+Large Large Counter- measures We have a business continuity plan (BCP) in place to prepare for disasters.
 In addition, we have taken countermeasures to address flood damage, including installing water barriers and preparing sandbags at stores and facilities that are at high risk of floods.
-Going forward, we will review the risk of floods at Countereach facility as needed and enhance our countermeasures. measures We provide online services, including an online medication guidance service, and will continue to strengthen our infrastructure to enable patients to access medical care without the need to visit a store through online medication guidance and pharmaceutical delivery.
+Going forward, we will review the risk of floods at each facility as needed and enhance our countermeasures.
+We provide online services, including an online medication guidance service, and will continue to strengthen our infrastructure to enable patients to access medical care without the need to visit a store through online medication guidance and pharmaceutical delivery.

-Opportunity: Spread of infectious diseases Potential Higher demand for pharmaceuticals due to increase in Projected financial impact by scenario infectious diseases stemming from a rise in animal-borne 4°C 1.5°C impact npact infections caused by rising temperatures and heavy rainfall and floods.
-Medium Counter- measures In the wake of the COVID-19 pandemic, our online medication guidance service, which is a fully contactless service spanning from medication guidance to pharmaceutical delivery, is expanding.
+(Opportunity: Spread of infectious diseases Higher demand for pharmaceuticals due to increase in Projected financial impact by scenario Potential infectious diseases stemming from a rise in animal-borne 4°C 1.5°C į mpact infections caused by rising temperatures and heavy rainfall and floods.
+Medium Medium Counter- measures Due to the effects of the COVID-19 pandemic, our online medication guidance service, which is a fully contactless service spanning from medication guidance to pharmaceutical delivery, has been expanding.
 Going forward, we will continue to enhance the convenience of our online services and strengthen our system to ensure continuous provision of high-quality medical services even when new infectious diseases emerge.

-Opportunity: Impact on corporate image Projected financial impact by scenario Potential impact Impact on preference of companies depending on their environmental initiatives, including climate change response 4°C 1.5°C 1.5°C impact christeninental initiatives, including climate change response Medium Large Counter- measures We will work to build our reputation for proactively addressing climate change by introducing biomass plastic bags in all stores and encouraging the use of reusable bags.
+Opportunity: Impact on corporate image Potential impact Projected financial impact by scenario Impact on preference of companies depending on their environmental initiatives, including climate change response 4°C 1.5°C Medium Large Counter- measures We will work to build our reputation for proactively addressing climate change by introducing biomass plastic bags in all stores and encouraging the use of reusable bags.

 Based on these analyses, we are starting to address issues that we can handle quickly in both the Dispensing Pharmacy Business and the Pharmaceutical Manufacturing and Sales business.
 While proactively working on shifting to a decarbonized society, we are also pursuing appropriate strategies to respond to various possible outlooks, such as mitigating the impact and reducing damage from the spread of infectious diseases and other physical impacts, including by strengthening BCP measures.
-Our current initiatives include introducing carbon-neutral LNG at two plants and one laboratory of Nihon Generic, as well as installing in-house solar power generation systems at Tsukuba Plant No. 2 and Choseido Pharmaceutical Headquarters Plant No. 2 to switch to environmentally friendly energy sources.
-In addition, we are working on environmentally friendly initiatives across the entire supply chain by collaborating and engaging with stakeholders, such as encouraging the use of biomass materials for plastic bags and reusable bags, and conducting demonstration experiments to reduce the number of times pharmaceuticals are delivered.
+In the Pharmaceutical Manufacturing and Sales business, our current initiatives include introducing carbon-neutral LNG at two plants and one laboratory of Nihon Generic, as well as installing in-house solar power generation systems at Tsukuba Plant No. 2 and Choseido Pharmaceutical Headquarters Plant No. 2 to switch to environmentally friendly energy sources.
+In the Dispensing Pharmacy Business, we are working on environmentally friendly initiatives across the entire supply chain by collaborating and engaging with stakeholders, such as encouraging the use of biomass materials for plastic bags and reusable bags, and conducting demonstration experiments to reduce the number of times pharmaceuticals are delivered.
 For more information on the initiatives and policies of each of our businesses, please refer to "Environmental Initiatives" page on our website.